 Write your target somewhere visible: on your fundraising page and on posters or invitations.

-Step 3: Make it easy for people to donate
+Make it easy for people to donate.

 Now it’s time to get set up so people can give!
 Create an online fundraising page to share with your friends and family.